feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     # Add a categorical column
     X['group'] = ["A", "B", "C", "D", "E"] * 100 + ["F"] * 500

-Now the `group` column contains 500 observations in the (A, B, C, D, E) group and 500 in the (F) group.
+The `group` column contains 500 observations in the (A, B, C, D, E) group and 500 in the (F) group.
 This is reflected in the output of `DropHighPSIFeatures` when used with the default parameter values.